HBS Books

 “Of the class of 1985, who graduated into one of the great stock market booms, sixty-five were prosecuted for securities violations.”

-Something something Porter, something something Piketty, something something Tirole.
-The book itself was more of a memoir by Broughton, which makes sense because before going to HBS he was journalist.
-I heavily skimmed through the book and found the “economic talk” was almost hot air.
-What I found incredibly enticing and interesting to read about was the author’s desire to discuss ethics throughout the book.
+The book was a memoir by Broughton of his time attending “Harvard Business School”.
+I skimmed through the book and found the “economic talk” boring.
+What I found interesting was the author’s discussion of ethics throughout the book.

-At UVA we get honor reports which basically is a report on all the cheating and misconduct allegations.
-The business school here never fails to be the largest % which either means they lend to be cheaters or extremely accusative of each other. ↩
+1. At UVA, we get honor reports, which basically are reports on all the cheating and misconduct allegations.
+The business school here never fails to be the largest % which either means they tend to be cheaters or extremely accusative of each other.

-I heard that the title of this book changed after the housing market crash to what it is now. ↩
+2. I heard the title of this book changed after the housing market crash to what it is now.